LeoFreyre/LeoFreyre/README.md

 </div>

-I was born on January 11, 2008, in the midst of the boom and one of the best moments of technological and human evolution.
-From a very young age, my curiosity drove me to discover how things worked, always keeping me closely linked to the world of technology and entrepreneurship.
+I was born on January 2008, right in the middle of one of the most exciting times for technology and human progress.
+From a young age, I’ve always been curious about how things work, and that naturally led me into the world of technology and entrepreneurship.

-I've always believed that everything u want to learn u can do by yourself.
-I'm passionate about developing projects, seeing how they evolve and how people take advantage of them.
-I enjoy creating systems that make life easier and provide practical solutions, taking advantage of each challenge as an opportunity to grow and transform ideas into concrete realities.
+I’ve always believed that if you genuinely want to learn something, you’ve got the ability to do it without having to rely on external help.
+I’m passionate about building projects, watching them grow, and seeing how people use them in their everyday lives.
+I enjoy creating systems that make life simpler and more practical, turning every challenge into a chance to grow and bring ideas to life.

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>